How to Manage Large-Scale Art Projects (Step-by-Step)

 l.
 Final Deliverables

 m.
-Project Report: Create a summary of the project, including both objectives and outcomes.
-This part tends to be overlooked, especially in a fast-paced environment.
+Project Report: Create a project summary, including objectives and outcomes.
+This part of creative project management tends to be overlooked, especially in a fast-paced environment.
 However, a project report would help uncover what was done well and what can be improved for the overall health of teams and upcoming projects.
-Project management tools like TESSR provides Standard Reports of overviews on performance or project health.
+Creative project management tools like TESSR provide Standard Reports of overviews of performance or project health.

 Step 2: Planning and Scheduling

-1. Work Breakdown Structure (WBS): A work breakdown structure is a system within project management, that essentially breaks a project down into smaller, manageable tasks.
+1. Work Breakdown Structure (WBS): A work breakdown structure is a system within creative project management, that essentially breaks a project down into smaller, manageable tasks.
 Remember not to focus on individual steps to prevent overwhelming team members.
-An example of a deliverable would be completing the base of a sculpture, and not wetting the clay.
+An example of project deliverables would be completing the base of a sculpture, and not wetting the clay.

-2. Timeline Creation: The Project Manager or Project Lead can use tools for setting milestones, deadlines, and dependencies between tasks, which can be a great way to map out a timeline.
-Regularly update the timeline to reflect any progress made, and to adjust for any delays or changes.
+2. Timeline Creation: The Project Manager or Project Lead can use tools for setting milestones, deadlines, and dependencies between tasks, which can be a great way to plan for high-level angle and map out a timeline.
+Regularly update the timeline to reflect any progress made and to adjust for any delays or changes.
 Tools like TESSR dedicate a space just for your Project Directory, where you can add, edit and view the entities of a project.
 This structured approach ensures that your team stays on track.

 3. Milestones and Deadlines: Setting milestones and deadlines are important for several reasons.
-Indeed, it helps track progress as you and your team would be checking boxes along the way to the end of a project—but it also acts as motivation, pushing your team to celebrate small wins.
-Progress is simultaneously tracked and boosted.
+Indeed, it helps track project progress as you and your team would be checking boxes along the way to the end of a project—but it also acts as motivation, pushing your team to celebrate small wins.
+Project progress is simultaneously tracked and boosted.

 Step 3: Budgeting and Resource Allocation